lateralblast/guige/README.md

 Currently this is WIP and this comment will be removed when the first working edition is complete.
 It is being converted from a set of shell commands.

-I particular this script provides support for creating autoinstall ISO with:
+In particular this script provides support for creating autoinstall ISO with:

 - ZFS root
 - Adding packages to installation